gitayam/non-standard-dissemination/References/Graphical Training Aid (GTA) - Leaflet Dissemination using sUAS.md

 ⸻

-## Section 3: Historical and PSYOP Applications of Aerial Leaflet Dissemination
+## Section 3: Historical and PSYOP Applications of Aerial Leaflet Dissemination.
+This section is from the GTA.

 ### 3.1 Overview